rickyjames1750/Reinforcement-Learning-Project/README.md

 # Reinforcement-Learning-Project

 **Mission:**
-The following project I take on the task to build Quadcopter flying agent that learns to take off, hover and land using reinforcement learning algorithms.
+The following project takes on the task to build Quadcopter flying agent that learns to take off, hover and land using reinforcement learning algorithms.

 **Algorithm:**
 Deep Deterministic Policy Gradient